 Pain meds are not the only, or sometimes even the best way, to provide a cat with pain relief.
 If you’re wondering: “What can I give my cat for pain?” and wish to keep it as safe as possible, here are a few natural alternative options you should consider:

 Appropriate nutrition can go a long way in relieving pain in cats.
 Instead of giving your cat medication for pain relief, you can change its diet.
-Excess body weight not only puts stress on your cat’s joints, but it also promotes the inflammation that is at the heart of the pain.
-Foods abundant in vitamins and omega-3 fatty acids, like salmon can help relieve your kitty’s pain.
+Excess body weight not only puts stress on your cat’s joints but also promotes the inflammation that is at the heart of the pain.
+Foods abundant in vitamins and omega-3 fatty acids, like salmon, can help relieve your kitty’s pain.

 Alternative cat pain therapies

-Vitamin deficiency not only results in a weakened immune system and a number of health issues, but can also increase the pain your feline friend is experiencing.
+Vitamin deficiency not only results in a weakened immune system and a number of health issues but can also increase the pain your feline friend is experiencing.
 You can boost your cat’s overall health and reduce it’s pain safely by focusing on a vitamin-packed diet or using natural dietary supplements.
 ImmunoPet regulates your cat’s immune system, helps relieve joint pain and stiffness, and also reduces flaky patches of skin and skin irritations that may arise as a result of localized pain in cats.
-Oh, and did I mention it’s 100% safe and natural?
+It’s 100% safe and natural?

 What medication can I give my cat for pain at home?